fuankarion/Vision17/Lab11-TextonCNN/readme.md

 We will fall back to the texture dataset (because those pesky local patterns have been asking for it!!).
 Unlike the set you already know from Lab5, we randomly sampled *128x128* patches from each image in the train set in order to create a 'new' texture dataset with 25000 images, this sampling is a mere technical shortcut, as larger images will require a lot more time to process.

 The file [texturedb](http://157.253.63.7/texturesPublic) is a matlab file, which contains the modified texture dataset for this Lab.
+The file contains the images, its label and the set they belong to (check the meta-info for a more detailed description), also notice all the test images have '0' as label.

 ## Phase 1, Your turn